d-bl/MAE-gf/docs/droste.md

 ![](../images/wobble2.png)

-This ground was invented by J. Pol.
+This ground was discovered by J. Pol.
 The name was inspired by the pricking on the left.
 This pricking is based on the generated thread diagram.
 On the right a distorted version that matches a Torchon grid.